-On this page you can read some of my own "poetry criticism", a close reading of one poem by each of the following British poets: Stuart Henson, Richard Berengarten, Keith Armstrong (more in the Keith Armstrong Collection at Durham University), Peter Phillips (more about Peter Phillips at poetry p f) and Martin Hayes (his Facebook pages).
+On this page you can read some of my own "poetry criticism", a close reading of one poem by each of the following British poets: Stuart Henson, Richard Berengarten, Keith Armstrong (more in the Keith Armstrong Collection at Durham University), Peter Phillips (more about Peter Phillips at poetry p f), Martin Hayes (his Facebook pages) and – two poems in this case – Owen Gallagher (his Facebook pages).
 In my comments I have tried to show why I value these poems.
 These are not all "big name" poets, though in my view their work ought to be much better known.
 They have all published several collections.

 is as big as an iceberg,